Frequently Asked Questions

 Do you guide Trips?

-Yes and no. While we are no longer guiding or outfitting anyone to go on independent rides, you can use our guides as a resource.
-If you are and a woman, BIPOC, or queer individual in BC, Canada wanting to either learn about bike touring or join a free small group ride, contact Sarah.
+Sadly, not anymore.
+While we are no longer guiding or outfitting anyone to go on independent rides, you can use our online, downloadable guides as a resource.
+If you are a woman, BIPOC, or queer individual in BC, Canada wanting to learn about bike touring, contact Sarah.

 Are your Itineraries suitable for families?